rwxrob/dot/README.md

 changing.
 [Pilfer](https://duck.com/lite?q=Pilfer) at your own risk.
 (But *do* pilfer.
 I don't mind.)

-I'm a fan of keeping things as portable and testable, as possible (without sacrificing ultimate power and time when on workstation).
+I'm a fan of keeping things as portable and testable, as possible.
 Therefore, I use a `shell.d` approach (my own thing, not something done on any distro).
-I `source` stuff in my [bashrc](bashrc) but [build](build) a full, independent version every time I push any changes I've accrued over the day or week.
-That way I can batch all that work together rather than having it impact my day with an annoying forced build.
-This also makes every section of my `.bashrc` shareable as is so people can just download pieces of it that they might like instead of the whole thing (you know, `curl`-able modularity).
+I `source` stuff in my [bashrc](bashrc) This makes every section of my `.bashrc` shareable so others people can just download pieces of it that they might like instead of the whole thing.

+## What distro do you use?

+I use PopOS! because it is the simplest and most reliable distro I've ever used.
+If I want complexity and stuff like the AUR I can just create a container easily with the `run` script.

+## Why not include all the scripts in the Dockerfile?

+Because having a Git repo allows me to `git pull` the changes as I make them without having to recreate an image.

 ## Why no `sed`, `awk`, `tr`, `cut`?

-Usually people using any of these just don't know how to code shell.
-If they did, they'd use parameter expansion instead of these unnecessary and inconsistent sub-shell commands.
+I use as few subshells as possible.
+Usually people abuse these because they just don't know how to code shell properly.
+If they did, they'd use parameter expansion instead.

 ## Why `perl`?
 I thought `perl` was shit?